jbracke26/Lab_02-Restaurant/iteration_01/assignments/day_04/details.md

 - Be **proactive**:
   - Ask questions whenever you are unsure.
-  - Check in with your neighbors — help each other out if someone is stuck.
+  - Check in with your neighbors — help each other ou if someone is stuck.

 ### 2. Current Lab
 - The **current lab** is also assigned.